mschlappa/KebaWallboxSteuerung/replit.md

 ### Data Storage

 Drizzle ORM is configured for PostgreSQL, with schemas defined in `shared/schema.ts` and migrations via `drizzle-kit` using the Neon Serverless PostgreSQL driver.
-Current implementation uses file-based persistence, storing `WallboxStatus`, `Settings`, and `ControlState` in `data/settings.json` to ensure persistence across server restarts, especially in Docker environments.
+Current implementation uses file-based persistence, storing `WallboxStatus`, `Settings`, and `ControlState` in `data/settings.json` to ensure persistence across server restarts, especially in Docker environments. **The ControlState schema includes four boolean flags: `pvSurplus`, `nightCharging`, `batteryLock`, and `gridCharging`.
+The storage layer ensures backward compatibility by backfilling missing fields with default values when retrieving state.**

 ### Authentication